+The full list of macro-regions and corresponding tile colours together with the list of countries included in each macro-region are provided in note to figure 3.

 An excel file containing the pseudo-cumulative cohort fertility rates computed for 2007 for each country is provided in the online appendix (see https://github.com/JonMinton/comparative_fertility).